 Linea Rossa (Red Line) Stops at Murano and the Lido.

 Linea Arancia (Orange Line) Stops at Stazione Santa Lucia, Rialto and San Marco via the Grand Canal.

 Linea Gialla (Yellow Line) Stops at Murano and Fondamente Nove.

-Ryanair and some other budget airlines also use Treviso Airport, about 5km southwest of Treviso and a 30km, one-hour drive from Venice.
+Ryanair and some other budget airlines use Treviso Airport, about 5km southwest of Treviso and a 26km, one-hour drive from Venice.

 Barzi Bus Service The most direct service to Tronchetto in Venice (€12, 40 minutes, one to two per hour from 8am to 10.30pm) from where you can jump on the monorail to Piazzale Roma.
 Buy tickets on the bus or at the desk in the arrivals hall.

 Azienda Trasporti Veneto Orientale Offers a service to Mestre and Piazzale Roma in Venice (€12, one hour, one to two per hour from 5.30am to 11.30pm), but it takes a more circuitous route than Barzi Bus Service.

 Line 6 of ACTT connects Treviso Airport with Treviso train station (€1.30, 20 minutes, two to three an hour from 6am to 10.30pm), from where there are frequent services to Santa Lucia train station in Venice (€3.35, 30 to 40 minutes, half hourly).